 Welcome to the Doctor of Transformational Leadership (DTL)!
 We are excited to hear about your interest in our DTL Program.
 God has designed the unique aspects of the DTL to meet the needs of an elite group of global servants and leaders who desire to make transformational change wherever they are planted and those who seek to transform their contexts in favor of God’s mission and plan.
 The program provides for the advancement of Kingdom principles across all borders and in all types of organizations.

 The DTL is specifically for leader-practitioners assigned to organizations that are focused on urban relief, development or advocacy, education, counseling, business management, administration, and entrepreneurship, or cultural influence from a Christian perspective.
-This includes all types and sizes of organizations: non-profits, for-profits, privately-held, publicly-traded and Governmental/Non-Governmental from the city or community level to the country or continent.
+This includes all types and sizes of organizations: non-profits, for-profits, privately-held, publicly traded, and Governmental/Non-Governmental from the city or community level to the country or continent.
 It attracts leaders who serve in both cross-cultural and diverse political and organizational settings.
-We currently serve leaders from __ countries around the world.
+We have students, faculty, and alumni from 65 countries around the world.

-DTL leaders become members of a worldwide global network, experience a Bible-based curriculum, enjoy a high-quality educational experience that brings practice and theory together, study contemporary management philosophies such as Theology of Work and Joy at Work, study under a world-class faculty, and travel to major world cities to assess community development and Christian history that impacts the city’s current conditions, culture, and events.
+DTL leaders become members of a worldwide global network, experience a Bible-based curriculum, enjoy a high-quality educational experience that brings practice and theory together, study contemporary management philosophies such as Theology of Work and Joy at Work, study under a world-class faculty, have 8 time zones represented in our classes and travel to major world cities to assess community development and Christian history that impacts the city’s current conditions, culture, and events.

 You are the right DTL candidate if you: